4lch4/Distractible-Leader/Episodes/S1E13 - Happy Funerals.md

 host: 'Bob'
 presenters: ['Mark', 'Wade']
 winner: 'Wade'
-description: "Bob hosts, hoping Mark and Wade will discuss how they want their funerals to be.
-Instead, Mark offers “Santa’s Big Goodbye” and Wade describes what a Jackass funeral would be like!"
+description: 'Bob hosts, hoping Mark and Wade will discuss how they want their funerals to be.
+Instead, Mark offers “Santa’s Big Goodbye” and Wade describes what a Jackass funeral would be like!'
 ---

 # Happy Funerals